YUKI wood

 —— How did you come up with the idea of creating YUKI wood in the first place?

-It must have been about 15 years ago.
-There was an exchange and matching event for designers and makers of local industries and traditional crafts in the region.
+It would have been around 2008… There was an exchange and matching event for designers and makers of local industries and traditional crafts in the region.
 When I attended the event, I met a Yamanaka lacquerware maker and immediately thought, “I want to make something together using this technique.”

 —— You say you were impressed by Yamanaka lacquerware techniques.
 I am very interested in what Yamanaka lacquerware is all about.